RezoanulHasan/elecrtict-gadgets-client/README.md

 ### Authentication

 - User Registration and Login with JWT.
-- Single role for managing the system.
+- role for managing the dashboard system.

 ### Electric Gadgets Management (CRUD Operations)